|

 Lego – Great Wall Set on Tmall

 Lego’s designers in China have a new idea to attract more attention – what if people could play with the Lego products before they buy them?
 The 1st store was opened in Beijing with 2/3 of its space dedicated to playing with all sorts of cool toys followed by another one in Shanghai.
-These initiatives seem successful because their sales increased by about 50% between 2010 and 2012!
+These initiatives seem successful because their sales increased by about 50% in two years!

 It is not the first time Lego China releases China Edition sets.
 One example is sets of blocks that portray scenes such as the Dragon Dance and a traditional New Year celebration.
 The company also added constructions like China’s Great Wall or Shanghai.

-Trust SEO Agency China to promote your Toys Brand in China
+Trust Our Agency to Promote your Toys Brand in China

 In summary, the toys market in China offers a lucrative opportunity for businesses looking to enter this industry.
 The market has immense growth potential, thanks to the country’s large population, burgeoning middle class, increasing disposable income, and supportive government policies.